XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-common-fields.md

 When using the [sign method][] (or [submit method][] in "sign-and-submit" mode), `rippled` adds a `Flags` field with `tfFullyCanonicalSig` enabled unless the `Flags` field is already present.
 The `tfFullyCanonicalSig` flag is not automatically enabled if `Flags` is explicitly specified.
 The flag is not automatically enabled when using the [sign_for method][] to add a signature to a multi-signed transaction.

-**Note:** The `tfFullyCanonicalSig` flag was used from 2014 until 2020 to protect against [transaction malleability](transaction-malleability.html) while maintaining compatibility with legacy signing software.
+**Note:** The `tfFullyCanonicalSig` flag was used from 2014 until 2020 to protect against transaction malleability while maintaining compatibility with legacy signing software.
+See [Transaction Malleability](transaction-malleability.html).

 The [RequireFullyCanonicalSig amendment][] ended compatibility with such legacy software and made the protections the default for all transactions.
-If you are using a [parallel network](parallel-networks.html) that does not have RequireFullyCanonicalSig enabled, you should always enable the `tfFullyCanonicalSig` flag to protect against transaction malleability.
+If you are using a parallel network that does not have `RequireFullyCanonicalSig` enabled, you should always enable the `tfFullyCanonicalSig` flag to protect against transaction malleability.

 ### Flag Ranges